 And yet.
 Kerry’s effort comes at a time when the kind of leadership typically associated with peacemaking appears to be lacking on both sides.
 Palestinian President Mahmoud Abbas and Israeli Prime Minister Benjamin Netanyahu have given no indication that they are any more willing to make the concessions necessary for a permanent peace agreement than they were the last few times talks broke down.

-Certainly, Abbas, whose Palestinian Authority is financially troubled, can use the assistance Kerry is offering.
+Certainly, Abbas, whose Palestinian Authority is financially troubled, can Kerry is offering.
 And Netanyahu has an interest in talking, if not necessarily resolving anything.
 His government wants to win goodwill internationally and forestall actions like the European Union’s decision last week to prohibit the award of grants, prizes and financial instruments to Israeli entities operating in the West Bank.
 The Israelis also hope Abbas will drop his threat to seek war-crimes charges against Israeli officials at the International Criminal Court.

 As this fragile process proceeds, the U.S. should be careful to husband its resources.
 It’s constructive for U.S. diplomats to get the parties to the table.
 But U.S. involvement must necessarily be guided by the willingness of the Israelis and Palestinians to compromise.
 Otherwise, the process may create false expectations and end up reinforcing the extremist view that Israeli-Palestinian peace is impossible.
 It may also complicate efforts to resolve the currently more consequential conflict with Iran.